Loading...

 I didn't set out to become a yoga teacher.
 I'd always enjoyed exercise, but when life hit me with a serious health issue and devastating family trauma, I needed something that actually worked - not just something that sounded nice in theory.

 Yoga turned out to be what got me through.
 It gave me the strength to stay present and calm when everything was falling apart around me, and eventually the courage to completely change my life.
-So I trained to be a Hatha Yoga teacher, figuring if it helped me survive the storm, maybe I could pass that on to other people going through their own challenges.

 I encourage everyone to approach each session as if it's their first time, with a beginner's mind.
 Instead of trying to achieve the "perfect" pose, notice what's actually there - in your breath, your body, your emotions, your energy.
 This is how you get to understand yourself on a deeper level, without the ego-driven nonsense that can turn yoga into just another thing you're not good enough at.

-I've been lucky to study with many great yoga teachers in the East and West.
 I don't follow one school of yoga - I prefer weaving together everything I've learned into something that actually serves my students' needs.

 My foundation training was Hatha Yoga with Saraswati Neville at The Yoga Studio in Sutton, and meditation training with Swami Saradananda of the Sivananda organisation.
 I learned the power of deep relaxation through Restorative Yoga with Judith Hanson Lasater, a senior student of B.K.S.
 Iyengar.